Why Is Web Design Important?

 Case Study: BigFundr's Fintech Redesign

-BigFundr, a property-backed investment platform in Singapore, approached ALF Design Group to resolve a credibility problem.
-Their existing site — built on ODOO — felt cold, technical, and uninviting to new investors.
+BigFundr, a property-backed investment platform in Singapore, came to me to resolve a credibility problem.
+Their existing site, built on ODOO, felt cold, technical, and uninviting to new investors.

 4. It Determines Whether Users Stay or Leave

-Bounce rate — the percentage of users who land on your site and leave without taking action — is one of the most telling performance metrics in digital marketing.
-And it is almost always a design problem.
+Bounce rate, the percentage of users who land on your site and leave without taking action, is one of the most telling performance metrics in digital marketing, and it's almost always a design problem: slow load times, confusing navigation, walls of unscannable text, a broken mobile experience, or no clear next step.

-Good web design solves all of these problems systematically.
-By reducing friction at every touchpoint, you increase dwell time, page depth, and — ultimately — conversion rate.
+Good web design solves these systematically.
+By reducing friction at every touchpoint, you increase dwell time, page depth, and, ultimately, conversion rate.
+For the specific mechanisms, see my guide on How UX/UI Can Improve Your Website's Conversions.

 5. It Gives You a Competitive Advantage

 Singapore is one of the most business-dense environments in Asia.
-Whether you are in fintech, professional services, F&B, or e-commerce, your competitors are investing in design.
-The question is whether you are keeping pace — or falling behind.
+Whether you're in fintech, professional services, F&B, or e-commerce, your competitors are investing in design, from wealth management firms where credibility is non-negotiable to F&B brands where visual appeal drives footfall.
+The question is whether you're keeping pace, or falling behind.

 6. It Supports Brand Consistency Across Every Touchpoint